Leaders from emerging economies are visiting China for the ‘Belt and Road’ forum

 More than a dozen leaders from Africa, Asia and the Mideast were flying into Beijing on Monday, following the arrivals of Chilean President Gabriel Boric and Hungarian Prime Minister Viktor Orbán on Sunday.
 Others are coming on Tuesday.

-Under the Belt and Road initiative, a signature policy of Xi, Chinese companies have built ports, roads, railways, power plants and other infrastructure around the world in a bid to boost trade and economic growth.
+Under the Belt and Road Initiative, a signature policy of President Xi Jinping, Chinese companies have built ports, roads, railways, power plants and other infrastructure around the world in a bid to boost trade and economic growth.

 But the massive Chinese development loans that funded the projects have also burdened some poorer countries with heavy debts.

 A flurry of diplomacy is expected on the sidelines of the third Belt and Road Forum, whose main events are on Wednesday.
-Orbán met Sunday with Chinese leader Xi Jinping and Premier Li Qiang, Hungary’s state news agency MTI said.
+Orbán met with Xi and Premier Li Qiang, Hungary’s state news agency MTI said.
 The forums also were held in 2017 and 2019.

+Kenyan President William Ruto will be seeking additional loans for stalled road projects despite the country’s already high public debt, and an easing of the repayment of a Chinese loan for a railway project that has not proven commercially viable.

 Russian President Vladimir Putin is expected to attend the forum, as are representatives of the Taliban government in Afghanistan.